-The same goes for the 138bhp version that comes only in the sportier, top-spec ST-Line models.
-On the plus side, it’s decently refined and economical, but with a 0-62mph time of 10.2 seconds, it just doesn't feel as quick as the figures suggest.
+The 138bhp version is only available with the sportier ST-Line models.
+On the plus side, it’s decently refined and economical, but with a 0-62mph time of 10.2 seconds, it still doesn't feel quick enough.
 The overall result is that it's nowhere near as rewarding as it is when fitted to the Fiesta.
 However, seeing as the more powerful car is only around £400 more expensive it's might be worthwhile to stump up the extra cash if you can.